fcBIM/gruppe38/Assignments/Assignment 5/README.md

 ### how you might use OpenBIM in the future?

 ### Your process of developing the tutorial
-We did find it quite difficult to find the time to create a tutorial on how the tool was working,
+We did find it quite difficult to find the time to create a tutorial on how the tool was working, but using a powerpoint presentation, with the explanation of the use case, BPMN diagram and the code in our tool gave a good all around tutorial of why our tool was created and on how it worked.
+Discussing what the different software requirements should be, also gave us a good idea on what we could potentially implement, such as LCAbyg JSON formatting, in the tool in the future.

 ### Did the process of the course enable you to answer or define questions that you might need later for thesis?